prathibha20/priceofcar3/README.md

 ## Introduction

 This repository contains the Jupyter Notebook for the Application Assignment 11.1.
-This takes a sample jupyter notebook to complete the exercise to analyse data in [coupons.csv](https://github.com/yemifalokun/mlrepowork/blob/main/data/coupons.csv) file in the data folder of this repository to determine the features that indicate whether a Driver will accept coupons “right away” or “later before the coupon expires”.
+This takes a sample jupyter notebook to complete the exercise to analyse data in [vehicles.csv](https://github.com/yemifalokun/priceofacar/blob/main/data/vehicles.csv) file in the data folder of this repository to determine the vehicles features like Fuel, Condition, Size, Type, Color etc. can be used to determine used car prices for the Car Dealership and Sales Team.

 ## How to use the files in this repository?